12 Creepy Movies Like Longlegs (And How To Watch Them)

 Frailty (2001)

-A man (played by Matthew McConaughey), whose father (played by Bill Paxton) forced him to help kill people he believed were demons, shares his story to an FBI agent (played by Power Boothe).
+What it's about: A man, whose father forced him to help kill people he believed were demons, shares his story with an FBI agent.

-Why it is a great movie to watch if you like Longlegs: One of the best horror movies of the 2000s — Paxton’s directorial debut, Frailty — is another story about a serial killer with religious motivations that also boasts some thematic parallels to Longlegs and a bleak twist ending.
+Why it is a great movie to watch if you like Longlegs: Frailty, one of the best horror movies of the 2000s, is another story about a serial killer with religious motivations that also boasts some thematic parallels to Longlegs and a bleak twist ending.

 Don't Look Now (1973)

-A married couple (played by Donald Sutherland and Julie Christie) grieving their daughter’s death seek solace in Venice, where strange instances only cause more pain.
+What it's about: A married couple grieving their daughter’s death seeks solace in Venice, where strange instances only cause more pain.

 Why it is a great movie to watch if you like Longlegs: Don’t Look Now — also one of the best Donald Sutherland movies — is yet another tragic mystery thriller with a crazy ending and an ominous atmosphere throughout.